126016/TYPO3CMS-Reference-Typoscript/Documentation/Glossary.rst

 Simple data type
     != Complex data type.
-If a variable has a simple data type, it cannot be assigned an object.
+If a variable has a simple data type, it cannot be assigned to an object.
 Hence, it is a property.

 Object type
    = **complex data type**.
 If a variable is an object and thus